dublr/dublr/OmniTokenAPI.md

 * The OmniToken and Dublr API is copiously documented using NatSpec, so that all functions, function parameters, events, and event parameters are explained in EtherScan and in the source code.
 This will reduce confusion about how to properly and safely call the API.
 * The OmniToken code is extensively unit-tested and 3rd-party-audited.
 * Extensive parameter validity checks are implemented for all external functions.
-* All APIs can be individually enabled or disabled by the contract owner/deployer, in case a security problem is discovered with one of the APIs.
+* All token APIs (ERC20, ERC777, ERC1363, and ERC4524) can be individually enabled or disabled by the contract owner/deployer, in case a security problem is discovered with one of the APIs.

 ### Additional APIs